Haniel-work/team_portfolio/Method_Approach.md

+# Method & Approach

-Overall research strategy:
+## Overall research strategy:

-Experimental design / system design:
+## Experimental design / system design:

-Materials and techniques to be used:
+## Materials and techniques to be used:

-Hypothesis or expected outcomes:
+## Hypothesis or expected outcomes: